-1 On assuming office and at the start of every year, each Assembly member must inform his or her office in writing about his or her:
+1 On assuming office and at the start of every year, each assembly member must inform his or her office in writing about his or her:

-- a. professional activities; - activities in management or supervisory committees as well as advisory committees and similar bodies of Swiss and foreign business undertakings, institutions and foundations under private and public law; - activities as a consultant or as a specialist adviser to federal agencies;
+- a.11 professional activities; if the assembly member is an employee, they must give information about their position and their employer; - b.12 further activities on management or supervisory committees as well as advisory committees and similar bodies of Swiss and foreign business undertakings, institutions and foundations under private and public law; - c. activities as a consultant or as a specialist adviser to federal agencies; - d. permanent management or consultancy activities on behalf of Swiss or foreign interest groups; - e. participation in committees or other organs of the Confederation.